edgedb/edgedb/docs/intro/quickstart/access.rst

 .. edb:split-section::

-  Finally, let's update the deck page to require an authenticated user, and to return the deck's creator.
+  Finally, update the deck page to require an authenticated user, and to return the deck's creator.

   .. code-block:: typescript-diff
     :caption: app/deck/[id]/page.tsx